Ordisoftware/Hebrew-Calendar/README.md

 - Optimize visual month painting speed.
 - Optimize main form popup speed to remove flickering.
+- Fix Rotate view is done only between visual month and grid.
 - Fix null exception after changing current day after preferences form closed.
 - Fix exception when running the application having a config file but no database (if deleted).